 » What makes Teaching English Online a popular choice?

-You might be wondering why teaching English online specifically is quickly becoming the most popular way to TEFL, especially when a huge emphasis is placed on traveling alongside teaching.
+You might be wondering why teaching English online is quickly becoming the most popular way to TEFL, especially when a huge emphasis is placed on traveling alongside teaching.
 Well, the fact is that its flexibility is definitely one of the biggest pulls.

 As an online English teacher you have the luxury to decide where you set up an office – and this by no means has to be permanent.
 Anywhere you have internet access has the potential to be your office: whether that’s at home, at your favorite coffee spot, or perhaps across the world.
 You can set up a makeshift one wherever your love of travel takes you next!